 9.4 Extended Shelf Life

 Osmotic dehydration lowers the moisture level of farm produce, which hampers the development of spoilage-inducing microorganisms.
-One of the consequences of this is to increase the shelf life of perishable things, leading to less waste of food and economic losses.
+One of the consequences of this is to increase the shelf life of perishable things, leading to less food waste and economic losses.
 Osmotic dehydration significantly prolongs the shelf life of fruits like mangoes and peaches (Ramya and jain, 2017)

 9.5 Retention of Bioactive Compounds

-Osmotic dehydration aids in the preservation of bioactive chemicals such as polyphenols and flavonoids, both of which have antioxidant effects.
+Osmotic dehydration aids in preserving bioactive chemicals such as polyphenols and flavonoids, both of which have antioxidant effects.
 These chemicals are frequently destroyed during traditional drying procedures due to high heat.
 Osmotic dehydration conserved more polyphenol content in guava than sun drying (Kushwaha et al., 2018).

 9.6 Improved Rehydration Capacity